Skip to main content

 How to use Keenious

-Keenious is a very different type of search tool than you might be used to.
+Keenious is a different type of search tool than you might be used to.
 With Keenious, you use your current document as an input into the search, compared to using just keywords as done in traditional search engines.

 To make sure you get the best results there are some tools that you need to know how to use.
 Here is a list of the five most important tools you can use to make the most of your search.